Manage Account

 - This service is only available to account holders.

-- You can pay a maximum of £5,000 a month using the automated payment line.
-If you want to pay more than this, you will need to call and speak to one of our agents.
+- You can pay up to ยฃ5,000 a month using the self-serve facility.
+If you want to pay more than this, youโll need to call and speak to one of our agents.

-- If you have more than one part to your mortgage (for example, a mortgage and a linked unsecured loan), payments will automatically be split across all parts.
-If you want to make a payment to a specific part, you should call our Customer Contact Centre on 0330 159 7152.
-Phone lines are open Monday to Friday 8:30am – 6:00pm.
+- If you have more than one part to your account (for example, a mortgage and a linked unsecured loan), weโll split your payment across each of the loans you have with us, in line with your Offer of Loan.
+If you want your payment to be applied in a different way, you should tell us before you make the payment.
+You can call our Customer Contact Centre on 0330 159 7152.
+Phone lines are open Monday to Friday 8:30am โ 6:00pm.

 2. Speak to one of our agents